Of all the workout supplements on the market, creatine is one of the best.

 Cost Comparison of Creatine Types

 Thus, creatine monohydrate is the gold standard of creatine, and nothing’s likely to dethrone it anytime soon.
-That’s why I chose it for my 100% natural post-workout supplement, Recharge.
+That’s why it’s the type I use in my creatine powder, gummies, and my post-workout supplement, Recharge.

-(And if you aren’t sure if Recharge is right for you or if another supplement might be a better fit for your budget, circumstances, and goals, then take the Legion Supplement Finder Quiz!
+(If you aren’t sure if creatine monohydrate powder, gummies, or Recharge is right for you or if another supplement might better fit your budget, circumstances, and goals, then take the Legion Supplement Finder Quiz!
 In less than a minute, it’ll tell you exactly what supplements are right for you.
 Click here to check it out.)

 FAQ #1: What are creatine’s side effects?